xyw5vplus1/xyw5vplus1.github.io/_pages/about.md

 I am Yewei Xia (夏业伟).

-I received the Ph.D. degree in Computer Science from Fudan University in June 2026, advised by Prof. [Shuigeng Zhou](https://scholar.google.com/citations?user=yAE-Av4AAAAJ&hl=zh-CN).
+I received the Ph.D. degree from Fudan University in June 2026, advised by Prof. [Shuigeng Zhou](https://scholar.google.com/citations?user=yAE-Av4AAAAJ&hl=zh-CN).
 Before that, I received my bachelor's degree from the Communication University of China in 2021.
 I also spent a wonderful year as a visiting student in the Machine Learning Department at Mohamed bin Zayed University of Artificial Intelligence (MBZUAI) in 2024, under the guidance of Prof. [Kun Zhang](https://www.andrew.cmu.edu/user/kunz1/index.html).

-I am open to any possible cooperation or discussion opportunity.
+I am open to any opportunity for cooperation or discussion.
 If you are interested, feel free to contact me by [email](ywxia23@m.fudan.edu.cn).

 **Research interests**